-The 365 GT California Spyder was an amazing composite of Ferrari designs: a 2+2 convertible uniting elements from the ritzy 500 Superfast, the luxurious 330 GTC, itself a compilation of designs, and the sleek 206 Dino.
+Ferrari designs: a 2+2 convertible uniting elements from the ritzy 500 Superfast, the luxurious 330 GTC, itself a compilation of designs, and the sleek 206 Dino.
 Combined with Pininfarina's extraordinary body design, featuring pop-up driving lights, Dinolike door-into-fender air scoops, and uncharacteristically large, canted taillights, the 365 California Spyder was the only four-seat Ferrari convertible model of the 1960s.

-Contemporary Ferrari Road Cars-1980s to the Present
+Ferrari Road Cars-1980s and 1990s